tomjoht/tomjoht.github.io/_restapicourse/restapi2_0.md

 * beach name
 * number of days

-You can also add a zip code (`zip`) to find the beach code instead using our beachcode lookup.
-And you can specify the number of days with &days=.
+You can also add a zip code (`zip`) to find the beach code instead using our beach name.
+And you can specify the number of days as an integer.

 The response will include the surf height, the wind, temp, the tide, and overall recommendation.

 Each of the days has conditions listed out by hour.
 The default response is 7 days.

-Sample:
+Sample endpoint with parameters:

 ```
 https://simple-weather.p.mashape.com/surfreport?beach=Santa+Cruz&days=3